alexvenus/Lazyload.js/README.md

 - Made loading of external/remote resources possible.
 Remote resources can be treated in the same way like local resources.
-The only exception is that external resources currently can't have any dependencies defined by @files tag within file cause i have no access to source.
-But this will change soon.
-I've found a way to load the source from external resources and get access to its source too.
+The only exception is that external resources currently can't have any dependencies defined by @resources tag within file cause i have currently no access to the source of those resources.
+But i've found a way to load the source from external resources and get access to it too.

-- Removed a first try of revolutionary dependency loading mechanism.
-  This is currently in development (external) and will be readded as soon it is ready for the wild.

-- Added tag to git repo source.
-The Code

 - Changed build-system to grunt.
 Added all required files (configuration) so you will also be able to build, document, test